MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-connectors-with-proxy-servers.md

 # Work with existing on-premises proxy servers

-This article explains how to configure Microsoft Entra application proxy connectors to work with outbound proxy servers.
-It's intended for network environments with existing proxies.
+Configure Microsoft Entra application proxy connectors to use outbound proxy servers.
+The article assumes the network environment already has a proxy server.

 We start by looking at these main deployment scenarios: